 When your succulents live indoors, stop watering them and let the soil dry out.
-During winter time, water them sparingly, just enough to keep them from dehydration.
-Also, make sure the temperature is always between 50 – 60 Fahrenheit degrees.
+During the winter time, water them sparingly, just enough to keep them from dehydration.
+Also make sure the temperature is always between 50 – 60 Fahrenheit degrees.

-Another aspect to consider for indoor adaptation is having enough growth light for succulents.
-Especially with non-dormant succulents, fluorescent lighting will help the plants grow healthy and unstressed.
+Another thing to consider for indoor adaptation is having enough growth light for succulents.
+Especially with non-dormant succulents, fluorescent lighting will help plants grow healthy and unstressed.

 As most succulents are used to hot and arid environment, going through freezing weather during winter is especially rough for these plants.

 Some succulents, such as Echeveria, Crassula, and Aloe will need frost protection when the temp drops below 45 Fahrenheit degrees.
 Most of the others can survive when the temp is above 40 Fahrenheit degrees.